 Customers are the backbone of any business.
 Without customers, there is no demand, no sale, and no business.
 If we look at business with the perspective of customer relationship management (CRM), there are three stages to it; customer acquisition, customer engagement and customer retention.

-leave a brand and move to a different one.
+Let’s look at the reasons at why consumers leave a brand and move to a different one.

 - Quality of Products/Services

-Returns and Replacement Policy
+- Returns and Replacement Policy

-Customer Care and Support
+- Customer Care and Support

 Client Acquisition Vs Customer Retention: Which Strategy Works Better

 Scenario 1: You focus solely on new customer acquisition by spending all your time and money on branding, advertisement, pitching and conversions without thinking about retention.